 Earthquake remote sensing actually dated back to the 1970s, when the first satellite imagery was assessed.
-It was first used not only in structural geology but also for geomorphologic purpose, by mapping active faults as well as structures.
-This technique in contemporary time is the analysis of active tectonics through the use of alignment analysis [42], as per prior to, and following an earthquake.
+It was first employed in structural geology and for geomorphologic purpose, by mapping active faults and structures.
+This technique in contemporary time is the study of active tectonics through the usage of alignment analysis [42], as per prior to, and following an earthquake.
 Satellite Earth Observation sensors employed in active tectonics are active and passive sensors [43].
 However, advancement in satellite technology has resulted to a new technique that incorporates active and passive infrared imaging potentials in one chip, which thus results to lighter and simpler double-mode active/passive cameras that are characterized with less power dissipation.
-Also, remote sensing sensors may be categorized into non-imaging sensors (e.g. spectroradiometers, radiometers, LiDAR, and laser range finder/altimeters), and imaging sensors (e.g. optical imaging, thermal imaging, and radar imaging).
+Also, remote sensing sensors may be categorized into non-imaging sensors (e.g. spectroradiometers, radiometers, LiDAR, and laser range finder/altimeters), and imaging sensors (e.g. optical imaging, thermal imaging, and microwave imaging).

-2.2.1 Optical satellite systems
+2.2.1.
+Imaging sensors

 Optical satellite systems use visible and infrared electromagnetic portions (0.4μm - 20μm) for responding to electromagnetic spectrum.
-Sensors in this category are based on optical technology, which combines lenses, mirrors, and prisms; and are usually used to receive and analyze electromagnetic rays.
-Generally, an optical sensor measures a physical magnitude of light and interprets it to a readable form for an integrated measuring device.
+Sensors in this category are based on optical technology, which combines lenses, mirrors, and prisms; and are usually used to receive and analyse electromagnetic rays.
+Generally, an optical sensor measures a physical magnitude of light and interprets it to a readable form in an incorporated measuring device.
 The main categories of optical imaging sensors are: panchromatic, multispectral, and hyperspectral.
 Panchromatic sensors are responsive to rays in a broadband and produces black and white or gray-scale images.
-Multispectral sensors are sensitive to rays in a narrow band and create multilayer images that contain brightness and spectral (colour) information of targets under investigation.
-Hyperspectral sensors are capable of recording data in tens or hundreds of wavelengths or spectra channels in a very narrow and contiguous nature [44].

-The new generation of VHR (Very High Resolution) optical images (≤ 1 m) such as WorldView-2 has the capacity of sensing finite alterations on the surface.
+Multispectral sensors senses rays in a narrow band and create multilayer images that contain brightness and spectral (colour) information of targets under investigation.
+Hyperspectral sensors are capable of recording data in tens or hundreds of very narrow and contiguous spectral bands [44].
+The new generation of VHR (Very High Resolution) optical imagers (≤ 1 m) such as WorldView-2 has the capacity of sensing finite alterations on the surface.
 Of course, coseismic and post-seismic deformations can be sensed through the current optical satellite systems, by using a sub-pixel relationship method.